 How Appgate SDP supports Zero Trust security implementation

 Appgate can help with your Zero Trust security implementation … which, if you’re doing it right, will constantly evolve.
 And because Appgate SDP, an industry-leading, enterprise-grade ZTNA solution, can be delivered as a service we are with you every step of the way from planning to deployment and beyond.

 Appgate is uniquely qualified in the Zero Trust conversation and was named a ZTNA Leader in the 2021 Forrester New Wave report.
 Appgate is also one of several key industry partners collaborating on the NIST Implementing a Zero Trust Architecture Project with the National Cybersecurity Center of Excellence (NCCoE).
-More information on Zero Trust security can be found by diving into these additional resources:
+More information on Zero Trust security and Zero Trust Network Access can be found in the Appgate Resource Library.